French submarine Minerve (S647): Memorial

-On the first dive, 1 February 2020, Vescovo dived with retired French Rear Admiral Jean-Louis Barbier, who was contacted by Hervé Fauve, to gather new information on the cause of the loss.
+On the first dive, 1 February 2020, Vescovo dived with retired French Rear Admiral Jean-Louis Barbier, who was contacted by Fauve, to gather new information on the cause of the loss.

-On the second dive, 2 February, Vescovo piloted while Hervé Fauve, the son of the submarine's commanding officer, sat in the second seat.
+On the second dive, 2 February, Vescovo piloted while Fauve sat in the second seat.
 At the bottom they placed a granite memorial plaque on a section of Minerve's hull at a depth of over 2,370 m – to a recording of "La Marseillaise".
 Vescovo later stated, "As a former naval officer, I was very honored to partner with our French allies…"